immersive-web/webxr-input-profiles/packages/registry/README.md

 * The component responsible for causing `select`, `selectstart`, and `selectend` events to fire
 * The presence of a non-null `XRInputSource.gamepad`.
 When non-null:
   * The appropriate `Gamepad.mapping` value
-  * The relationship between physical hardware components (e.g. triggers, grips, buttons, touchpads, and thumbsticks) to indices in the `XRInputSource.gamepad.buttons` array.
+  * The relationship between physical hardware components (e.g. trigger, squeeze, button, touchpad, and thumbstick) to indices in the `XRInputSource.gamepad.buttons` array.
   * The relationship between physical touchpads and thumbsticks to indices in the `XRInputSource.gamepad.axes` array.

 ## Profile prefixes